 When the heart is no longer able to pump enough blood to meet the body’s oxygen demands, it is referred to as heart failure – a chronic and progressive condition.

 An estimated 5.7 million adults in the United States have heart failure.
-In fact, heart failure was responsible for 1 in 9 deaths in the U.S. in 2009.
+In fact, heart failure was responsible for

 There are a number of subtypes of heart failure, one of which is called heart failure with preserved ejection fraction (HFpEF).
 This form of the condition is characterized by a stiffening of the left ventricle and a reduction in its ability to relax between contractions.